 Before this land exchange, the restoration charges related to these assets not held by the Commission were recorded as deferred charges in the Commission's financial statements.
 Therefore, on April 30, 2015, the Commission transferred the net book value of a portion of the deferred charges to its tangible capital assets.
-These adjustments in the current year are shown in the table of capital assets in note 6.
 In addition, there was a loss on disposal of deferred charges amounting to \$5,439 at March 31, 2016 for the portion of the Voltigeurs Armoury parking lot that was not transferred to the Commission.